datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 ## Introduction

-DataMasque AWS blueprint template is written in AWS CloudFormation format.
+DataMasque AWS blueprint templates are written in AWS CloudFormation format.
 The purpose of this template is to create a reusable data provisioning pipeline that calls DataMasque APIs to produce masked data that's safe for consumption in non-production environment.

 The diagram below describes the DataMasque reference architecture in AWS.
+This CloudFormation template is used to mask production RDS snapshots, create masked RDS snapshots which can be used to provision non-production databases - this incoporiates steps 1-5 highlighted in blue.
+Please refer to [DataMasque AWS Service Catalog Template](https://github.com/datamasque/DataMasque-AWS-service-catalog-database-provisioning-blueprint) to use AWS Service Catalog product as an End User Interface to provision non-production databases using masked RDS snapshots.

 ![Reference deployment](reference_deployment.png "Reference deployment")